The Ard: Planning difficulties

 In June 2023, Scottish Construction Now announced that the development was currently "on hold", with a spokesperson claiming the proposals were placed on temporary hold "due to a lack of policy or guidance from the council upon which planning applications for co-living could be assessed".
 However, that same month, it was reported that developers, Watkin Jones Group, launched a second round of consultations regarding the project development, referring to the development as a "vertical city".
-Working with Hawkins & Brown Architects as well as Harrison Stevens landscaping architects, the recent plans propose high-rise student accommodation on the site, with the potential of incorporating part of the existing structure to reduce and minimised embodied carbon.
+Working with architecture firm Hawkins\Brown as well as Harrison Stevens landscaping architects, the recent plans propose high-rise student accommodation on the site, with the potential of incorporating part of the existing structure to reduce and minimised embodied carbon.

 Approval and construction

 In August 2024, the final plans for the project were approved by Glasgow City Council.
 The structure was approved under the final name of The Ard. (the word àrd being the Gaelic translation of "high" or "lofty") The finalised proposals proposed as 36-storey, 114 m student accommodation tower.
 Hawkins/Brown will be the main contractor for the construction of the tower.

 On 31 October 2024, scaffolding firm JR Scaffold erected scaffolding on the site to partially demolish the existing Portcullis House to make way for the construction of The Ard.

 As of 12 June 2025, Glasgow City Council approved the use of stage one piling of the tower structure, officially commencing the construction work of The Ard.
+By February 2026, the main elevator/stair core of the tower was emerging from ground level.